 With these collaborations, both nations’ operations are tested and improved to increase their capabilities.
 As the two nations increase their aggression, a Russia-China partnership creates a large-scale military threat to the Indo-Pacific region.
 The MOD saw the need to improve its standoff defense capabilities in case of such a partnered invasion.

 The threat is amplified because, like China, Russia has also been upgrading its weapons and military.
-In attempts to modernize since 2008, Russia’s military has transformed and made measurable advancements especially in naval and aerospace forces.
+In attempts to modernize since 2008, Russia’s military has transformed and made measurable advancements, especially in naval and aerospace forces.
 Much attention has been given to its weaponry to increase readiness and mobility.
 These efforts were shown to the world during the Ukraine invasion, which gave Japan a credible reason to redevelop its military.
 Likewise, as the MOD defends, Russia has repeatedly alluded to the possibility of employing its nuclear arsenal.
-At the start of the war in 2022, President Vladimir Putin was televised stating Russia’s nuclear forces task was on high alert.
+At the start of the war in 2022, President Vladimir Putin was televised, stating Russia’s nuclear forces task was on high alert.
 Putin has been recorded making many similar statements in the past.
 As a nation devasted by nuclear weaponry, Japan’s government feels compelled to improve the SDF’s capabilities.
 Russia’s aggression and rhetoric have created insecurity in the international community, so Japan believes it must adapt to the new security concerns.

 These concerns have extended closer to home as Russian military events have amplified in proximity to Japan.
 Russian military presence has grown in the Far East (East Asia).
 Russia has aimed to strengthen its power and control over the region, including its northern territories.
 Russia’s activities in the region have been crucial to strengthening its overall military capabilities.
 Concern grew in 2022 when a large-scale drill was performed in the Far East, including the Sea of Japan, for the first time in 4 years.
 The image below highlights Russia’s military presence in the region and its proximity to Japan.